 As Muslims, we shouldn’t hesitate to make use of this opportunity to ask forgiveness from our Lord and pray in Dua for the safety and well-being of others.

 This spacious, three-structure complex located in Bukhara is a site where formerly stood many successive mosques starting from the year 713CE.
-The last of them was burnt down in an invasion led by Genghis Khan in 1121, who, amazed by its grandeur, had at first believed it was the palace of a Khan.
+The last of them was burnt down in an invasion led by Genghis Khan in 1121.
+He, amazed by its grandeur, had at first believed it was the palace of a Khan.
 Only the Kalan minaret (the Grand Minaret) was preserved from the devastation of the attack.
 Po-i-Kalyan is a warm place to worship.

-Frightfully, this sole surviving architecture was formerly known as the Tower of Death, a name acquired throughout the hundreds of years during which wrongdoers were thrown down it as punishment for crimes sufficiently severe.
-Despite this relatively cruel past, this imposing yet elegant 45 meter tower is a beautiful asset to the Po-i-Kalyan site up until today.
+Frightfully, this sole surviving architecture was formerly known as the Tower of Death.
+This is a name acquired throughout the hundreds of years during which wrongdoers were thrown down it as punishment for crimes sufficiently severe.
+This elegant 45 meter tower is a beautiful asset.

 Little less than 20 years had passed when another magnificent addition was made to this verily impressive complex.
-The Sheikh of Yemen, who frequently provided spiritual guidance to the currently running Khan, decided to further the beauty of the site and began the conterminous creation of the Mir-i-Arab Madrasa.
+The Sheikh of Yemen decided to further the beauty of the site and began the conterminous creation of the Mir-i-Arab Madrasa.

-Though it gracefully merges with the rest of the construction, it would be most difficult to stroll by without noticing its monumental, intricately tiled gate surmounted by two giant cyan domes.
-The vivid azure patterns playfully intermingle with fragments of ruby, emerald green and daffodil arabesque, creating a stunning wall of colour at the entrance.
+Though it gracefully merges with the rest of the construction.
+It would be most difficult to stroll by without noticing its monumental, intricately tiled gate surmounted by two giant cyan domes.
+The vivid azure patterns playfully intermingle with fragments of ruby, emerald green and daffodil arabesque.
+It creates a stunning wall of colour at the entrance.

 Inside the Mir-i-Arab Madrasa lies a noble mausoleum where later on were buried Ubaydallah Khan and his mentors.

-Delving further into the cultural background of the Po-i-Kalyan will lead you to fascinating discoveries if your are someone passionate about history and travel.
-If sights are what’s most important to you on your trip, simply making a small prayer while admiring the architectural wonder of the complex will leave you with enough positive emotions to greatly enjoy your adventure !
+Delving further into the cultural background of the Po-i-Kalyan will lead you to fascinating discoveries.
+If sights are what’s most important to you on your trip, simply making a small prayer.
+Along with admiring the architectural wonder of the complex.
+This will leave you with enough positive emotions to greatly enjoy your adventure !